nes-lab/shepherd-nova/docs/content/infrastructure.md

 In addition to the discrete warnings each observer also records & timestamps utilization statistics:

 - PRU0 running the virtual source monitors it's execution time.
 The recorder will additionally warn about broken real-time conditions.
 This is important as it delays the following chip-select flank for triggering the ADC isochronously.
-- PRU1 running the GPIO-Tracer monitors the worst time between reading GPIO-states.
+- PRU1 running the GPIO-Tracer monitors the worst duration between reading GPIO-states.
 Shepherd guarantees 1 MSps, but often surpasses that.
 In comparison to tracing power, the sampling rate varies.
-Just checking unchanged states currently results in 1.4 MHz minimal, 2.2 MHz mean and 2.9 MHz maximum rate.
+Just checking unchanged states currently (May 2025) results in 1.4 MHz minimal, 2.2 MHz mean and 2.9 MHz maximum rate.
 When states change and data has to be written, the rates will degrade to 1.1, 1.6 & 1.7 MHz respectively.
 - Linux allows recording system utilization, specifically from CPU, RAM, network-IO & filesystem-IO
 - Linux also allows recording synchronization stats from NTP, PTP and PHC2SYS